-AP-60 Public Housing - 91.420, 91.220(h) Introduction
+AP-60 Public Housing - 91.420, 91.220(h)

-The Town of Amherst does not have a public housing development that the municipality owns.
-Multi family rental units are owned privately and units are available with rental assistance through project specific vouchers or Section 8 rental assistance.
-There are approximately 10 subsidized housing complexes in the Town and an additional four developments of affordable rental units that are not subsidized but below market rate.
+The Towns of Amherst and Cheektowaga do not have public housing developments that the municipalities own.
+Multi-family rental units are owned privately and units are available with rental assistance through project specific vouchers or Section 8 rental assistance.
+There are approximately 10 subsidized housing complexes in Amherst and an additional four developments of affordable rental units that are not subsidized but below market rate.
+Cheektowaga has approximately 7 low income subsidized housing complexes in Town, accounting for 391 affordable apartments.
+Many of these rental apartments are income based housing with about 107 that set rent based on your income.
+Often referred to as "HUD apartments", there are 4 Project-Based Section 8 subsidized apartments in Cheektowaga.
+There are another 284 other low income apartments in Cheektowaga that don't have rental assistance but are still considered to be affordable housing for low income families.